BRS999/frontend-nanodegree-arcade-game/README.md

 You won’t have to build the game from scratch.
 You can download the game from [here] (https://github.com/jayampathiw/frontend-nanodegree-arcade-game) and run the index.html file.

-##Adding your own

-If you would like you can add additional functionality to the game.
-You can add more code to the app.js file and to the Enemy and Player classes to accomplish that.